-Attributed income is the income attributed to the taxpayer from controlled foreign entities, calculated in accordance with Division 7 of Part X of ITAA 1936, and includes amounts grossed up under section 392 of ITAA 1936, as appropriate, to the extent of any foreign taxes paid.
+Attributed income is the income attributed to the taxpayer from controlled foreign entities, calculated in accordance with Division 7 of Part X of the ITAA 1936, and includes amounts grossed up under section 392 of the ITAA 1936, as appropriate, to the extent of any foreign taxes paid.

-Listed countries (formerly known as broad-exemption listed countries) are listed in Part 1 of Schedule 10 to the Income

-Tax Regulations 1936.
-The definition of a listed country trust is in section 102AAE of ITAA 1936.
+Listed countries are listed in Part 1 of Schedule 10 to the Income Tax Regulations 1936.
+The definition of a listed country trust is in section 102AAE of the ITAA 1936.

-Attributed income from transferor trusts is the total amount of income attributed to the taxpaver from a transferor trust that is a listed country trust, calculated in accordance with Subdivision D of Division 6AAA of Part III of ITAA 1936, and grossed up under section 102AAU(1)(d) of ITAA 1936, as appropriate, to the extent of any foreign taxes paid.
+Attributed income from transferor trusts is the total amount of income attributed to the taxpayer from a transferor trust that is a listed country trust, calculated in accordance with Subdivision D of Division 6AAA of Part III of the ITAA 1936. and arossed up under section 102AAU(1)(d) of the ITAA 1936, as appropriate, to the extent of any foreign taxes paid.